nttung1110/TF-IDF-Document-Retrieval/README.md

 pip install requirements.txt
 ```

-Note that you should run the two lines of code for installing the packages of nltk

-You can install it via interactive terminal
+Note that you should install the packages of nltk via interactive terminal as following:

 ```
 python